Effects of Oxycodone Abuse

 All opiates suppress one’s breathing which is the usual cause of death when an overdose occurs.
 It is especially easy to die when abusing more than one drug that suppresses breathing, as when a person takes OxyContin and a benzodiazepine or alcohol.

 Oxycodone addiction is treated at many rehab facilities by prescribing substitute opiates like methadone, buprenorphine or Suboxone.
-All these drugs do it maintain the person on a controlled dosage of a prescribed opiate drug.
+These drugs maintain the person on a controlled dosage of a prescribed opiate drug.
 What is never addressed with this method of treatment is the root causes of addiction.

 To recover, a person must find relief from the guilt, cravings and depression of addiction.
 He must learn to make drug-free decisions when those moments of challenge come along.
 And he must recover his personal qualities that were lost to addiction, like his moral sense, his perceptions and ability to communicate and honestly clearly to family and friends.

-The long-term program offered at Narconon drug and alcohol rehabilitation centers provides these changes and many more.
-There are eight phases to this innovative and comprehensive rehab program.
-It includes a thorough detox that returns clarity and life to a person, communications training that helps put a person back in control of self and emotions, and life skills training to help prepare a person for life after rehab.
+The eight to ten week program offered at Narconon drug and alcohol rehabilitation centers provides these changes and many more.
+The program includes a thorough detox that returns clarity and life to a person, communications training that helps put a person back in control of self and emotions, and life skills training to help prepare a person for life after rehab.

 Also see Signs and Symptoms of Oxycodone